The 30th annual Outlaw Trail 100 Cycling Tour will be held at 8 a.m. Saturday, Oct. 14, at Old Settlers Park at the Dell Diamond.

 The start/finish line will be located on Harrell Parkway by the Dell Diamond in front of the Old Settlers Tabernacle.
 Cyclists will park in the Dell Diamond parking lot and walk to the Old Settlers Tabernacle for packet pickup on event day and/or registration.

-First 950 bandits receive an Outlaw Trail 100 shirt, ticket to the Cyclist Social Pasta Dinner, and other Miscellaneous items.
+First 750 bandits receive an Outlaw Trail 100 shirt, 30th anniversary loot, a ticket to the Cyclist Social Pasta Dinner, and other miscellaneous items.
 Plus, as a rider you enjoy sag wagon support on the course, fruit and sports drinks, and a meal after the tour!

 Cost for participation in the Outlaw Trail is outlined below:

-- Early registration ends Sunday, October 5: $35
+- Early registration ends on or before October 2: $35

-- Late registration Monday, October 6 through event date: $45
+- Late registration October 3 to October 8: $45

-There is a Pasta Dinner for registered cyclists from 5 to 8 p.m.
-Friday, Oct.
-10, at the Old Settlers Association Tabernacle.
-Guests can pay ahead of time or at the door.
+There is a Pasta Dinner for registered cyclists at the Old Settlers Association Tabernacle on Friday, October 7 from 5pm to 8pm.
+Guests can purchase tickets at the door.
 Cyclists must pick up their packet and pasta dinner ticket prior to entering the dinner.
 Saturday morning munchies will be provided, and following your ride, we’ll have more grub for you to enjoy.

 Sag wagons from Round Rock Parks and Recreation will provide road assistance and transport for those unable to complete the tour.
 Bicycle Sport Shop will provide emergency bicycle repair on the course; however, be prepared to handle your own flats and minor repairs.
 Remember, the course closes at 5 p.m.